Seycove Secondary

 Students are expected to report to classes on time - prepared to work and to participate.
 Regular attendance is essential for success in school.
 When students are away from school, we ask parents to notify the school by telephone or e-mail.
 When unexplained absences occur the school contacts the parents daily by telephone and e-mail through our synervoice system.
 Please ensure current e-mail addresses are on file at the school.
 Regardless of the reason for absence, it is the student's responsibility to catch up on missed work.

-Excessive absences may lead to school support plan that includes the following actions:
+Students absent from classes without a valid reason will be subject to progressive disciplinary steps.
+Excessive absences or lateness may lead to school support plan that includes the following actions:

 • An inquiry from a teacher; required attendance during tutorial time; a phone call home; an interim report sent home.